r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 * **Patch Executable**
   * This method will automatically check for a Steam installation and patch the executable.
   * It will create a backup of the original adding a _.orig_ to the end of the file name.
-  * If it cannot find the installation, will prompt via dialog for the install folder.
+  * If it cannot find the installation, will prompt via dialog for the installation folder.
   * Will remember the installation location for next time.

 * **Fix Save Achievements**